-Pexip Infinity will always terminate a conference a certain period after the last Host* disconnects and only Guests remain in the call.
+Pexip Infinity always terminates a conference a certain period of time after the last Host disconnects and only Guests remain in the call.
 By default this period is set to one minute, but it can be set to between 0 seconds (i.e. all Guests are disconnected immediately upon the last Host disconnecting), and one day.

-The default is 60 seconds.
-This should be sufficient time for a Host who has been unintentionally disconnected from a conference to reconnect before the conference is terminated.
+The default of 60 seconds should be sufficient time for a Host who has been unintentionally disconnected from a conference to reconnect before the conference is terminated.

 To change this setting, go to.

 You can configure the length of time (in seconds) for which a conference will continue with only one participant remaining.
-This can be set to between 60 seconds and one day, or alternatively you can set it to 0 which means that a conference will never be terminated on the basis that there is a single participant remaining.
-The default is 0.
+This can be set to between 60 seconds and one day, or to 0 (the default) which means that a conference is never terminated when there is a single participant remaining.

 When this setting is used to terminate a conference, the type of participant (Host, Guest, ADP, administrator-added, streaming, etc.) is irrelevant; if they are the only participant remaining, the conference will be terminated after the specified time.